Gabriele Mulazzi: Club career

 Mulazzi started playing football aged five in an amateur club situated in Settimo Torinese.
 He then moved to Torino's youth setup where he stayed for three years, when he moved to Juventus'.
 He spent his whole youth career at Juventus across all of their youth squads.
 On 23 September 2020, he signed his first contract with Juventus, which would expire in 2023.
 On 2 April 2021, he was first called up by Juventus U23 alongside his U19 teammate Samuel Iling-Junior for a Serie C match against Alessandria.

 In the 2021–22 season, spent with the under-19s, Mulazzi scored seven goals and gave eight assists in all competitions.
 Despite being listed as a right-back, he played 27 of his 36 season matches as a midfielder.
 He helped the U19s reach the 2021–22 UEFA Youth League semifinals, their best-ever placing in the competition.

 He made his professional debut on 3 September 2022, in a 2–0 win against Trento, playing for Juventus Next Gen. On 20 December, Mulazzi renewed with Juventus Next Gen until 2026.

+On 17 February 2025, Mulazzi signed a two-and-a-half-year contract with Sion in Switzerland.
+He was initially assigned to the club's reserve (or Under-21) team that plays in the fourth-tier 1.
+Liga.